What separates the people that see explosive growth with content marketing from everyone else?

 Side note: We first called it Postable then after Product Hunt and Appsumo, we got angry emails from the owner of Postable.com (a postcard mailing business) to tell us to change the name.
 I still don’t get what a card mailing service and a blog publishing business have to do with each other, but that’s another story.

-Second, it of course has enabled the Grow and Convert content marketing agency, which currently does $49,000 per month in revenue and pays both of us well in addition to an editor, content promoter, and a couple very busy writers.
+Second, it of course has enabled the Grow and Convert content marketing agency, which bring in over $500,000 per year in revenue and pays both of us well in addition to our team of writers and content strategists.

 We literally don’t do any other marketing.